 We can see a thousand values have been removed and showing in the appropriate format.

 In this article, we find out the reason why the percentage is showing as a thousand in Excel.
 After that, we described 2 solutions to resolve those problems.
 I hope this will satisfy your needs.
-Please have a look at our website ExcelDemy and give your suggestions in the comment box.
+If you have better methods, questions, or feedback regarding this article, please don’t forget to share them in the comment box.

 - How to Calculate Percentage Complete Based on Dates in Excel